pyvec/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 ```

-So after `if` there is *condition* which is the
+So after `if`, there is a *condition* which is the
 expression we'll use for decision making.
-After the condition there has to be colon (`:`).
+After the condition you must write a colon (`:`).
-Then follow the commands to be executed if condition is true.
+The colon is followed by the commands to be executed if the condition is true.
-There has to be indentation 4 spaces after every colon we will use
+Indent the lines 4 spaces after every colon you use in Python.

-in Python.
-Then on the same level as `if` is we will write `else:` with colon in the end and next line
+Then on the same level as `if`, write `else:` followed by a colon.
+The next lines
-line with commands that will be executed if condition is false and also indented.<br>
+contain the commands that are executed if the condition is false, and they must also be indented.<br>
-Then you can write other code, not intended, that will be executed every time because
+Then you can write other code, not indended, that will be executed every time, because
-the if statement already ended.
+the if statement has already ended.

 > [note]
-> The indentation doesn't need to be 4 spaces, there can be only
+> The indentation doesn't need to be 4 spaces, you could use
-> 2 or even 11 and you can also use tabulator.
+> 2 or even 11, or you can use the tabulator.
 The point is that
-> within one block of code it has to be the same.
+> within one block of code, the indentation has to be the same.
-> So if you are working on some project with someone else you
+> So if you are working on some project with someone else, you
-> have to specify this to yourselves so the program
+> have to agree on indentation for the program
-> will be able to run properly.
-And most of the people
+> to be able to run properly.
+Most of the people
-> from Python community agreed on 4 spaces (or tab).
+> from the Python community agree on 4 spaces (or one tab).

 ## Other conditional statements